Bears trade Justin Fields to Steelers, clear way to take a QB such as Caleb Williams with No. 1 pick

 Fields figures to back up nine-time Pro Bowler Russell Wilson, who signed a one-year deal with the Steelers on Friday.
 Pittsburgh also traded Kenny Pickett to the Philadelphia Eagles once it added Wilson.

+Wilson tweeted a picture of him and Fields shaking hands with the message: ''Let's get it @justnfields!
+QB room bout to be (fire).''

 Fields, drafted 11th overall in 2021 by the Bears and former general manager Ryan Pace, struggled as a rookie under former coach Matt Nagy.
-Though he produced big plays with his legs and arms, he did not develop as a passer the way the team hoped the past two years under coach Matt Eberflus and GM Ryan Poles.
+Though he produced big plays with his legs and arms, he did not develop as a passer the way the team hoped the past two years under Poles and coach Matt Eberflus.

-Fields has thrown for 200 yards or more just 13 times in 40 games and has just one 300-yard passing game in his career.
-Fields showed some improvement in the pocket this season and threw for a career-high 2,562 yards.
-But he was 22nd in the NFL with an 86.3 passer rating.
+Fields completed 578 of 958 passes for 6,674 yards with 40 touchdowns and 30 interceptions in three seasons.
+He has just one 300-yard passing game in his career.

 Chicago could have gotten a big haul by trading the No. 1 pick.
 But it's not often the historically quarterback-challenged Bears have a chance to draft a prospect such as Williams.
 The 2022 Heisman Trophy winner is largely expected to be picked first overall after he threw 72 touchdown passes with only 10 interceptions the past two seasons at USC after a year at Oklahoma.

-The trade of Fields comes two days after the Bears acquired Keenan Allen from the Los Angeles Chargers in their second trade for a star receiver in as many years.
+The trade of Fields comes two days after the Bears acquired Keenan Allen from the Los Angeles Chargers in their second deal for a star receiver in as many years.

 They dealt the No. 1 pick in 2023 to Carolina for DJ Moore last March.
 The Bears also got the Panthers' first-rounder this year.
 And with Carolina finishing a league-worst 2-15 record, Chicago wound up with the No. 1 pick this year.